sec-proposed-climate-disclosure-regulation

 • Climate-related financial statements: the financial impact of climate-related events and transition plans in the financial statements

-The regulation accommodates companies at various stages of climate preparedness, with differing requirements for those just starting out with GHG emissions disclosures to those already using scenario analysis and transition plans in their climate strategies.
-While all companies under the regulation are required to disclose Scope 1 and 2 emissions, there is more leeway with Scope 3 emissions.
-The proposal requires disclosure of the latter from companies whose Scope 3 emissions are material to the business or part of their emissions reduction strategy.
+The regulation caters to companies at different climate preparedness levels.
+It sets specific requirements based on whether companies are beginning to disclose GHG emissions or already implementing scenario analysis and transition plans in their climate strategies.
+While all companies must disclose Scope 1 and 2 emissions, there is flexibility regarding Scope 3 emissions.
+Companies only need to disclose Scope 3 emissions if they are significant to the business or part of their emissions' reduction strategy.

 How can companies prepare themselves?